BloomTech-Labs/Labs8-DeveloperMap/server/ReadMe.md

 }
 ```

-# Authentication is found in the client inside App.js
+# Authentication is found inside the client in the file App.js

 ## To Sign Up Users